wizzdi/flexicore-boot/flexicore-boot/README.md

       }
     }
-a bean inside a plugin:
+a bean inside a plugins:

     @Extension
     @Component